pytest-dev/pytest-django/docs/helpers.rst

 ``assert_num_queries``
 ~~~~~~~~~~~~~~~~~~~~~~

-This fixture allows to check that expected number of queries are performed.
+This fixture allows to check that expected number DB of queries are performed.
-Note that currently it only supports default database.
+Note that it currently only supports the default database.

 Example